 Aristotle: “We are what we repeatedly do.
 Excellence then, is not an act, but a habit.”

-The Christian idea that the Ichthys is the ‘union of heaven and earth’ dates back to ancient wisdom which used the idea of Father Sky and Mother Earth to explain balance and creation.
+The Christian idea that the Ichthys is the ‘union of heaven and earth’ dates back to earlier cultures.
+The ancient Greeks for example used the idea of Father Sky for Heaven and Mother Earth for Earth.

-We see the same concept in Judaism.
+We see the same concept for the symbolic meaning of vesica piscis in Judaism.
 The flower of life is also devised by interlocking circles – seven of them.
 Seven is a feminine number representing emotion.
 Emotions are measured on a scale of love to fear.
 This will become more apparent later when we discuss the almond connection.

-The four petals are the foundations of creation which develops from the three – the beginning of consciousness which ultimately evolves into reality.
+The four petals are the foundations of creation that develops from the three – the beginning of consciousness which ultimately evolves into reality.
 Just as atoms are the building blocks of creation.
-Note how the root of the flower of life are four Ichthys.
+Note how the root of the flower of life are four vesica piscis.

 In the image above, you will also note that the root of the flower of life is positioned over a well.
 A well is used for storing water and in ancient symbolism – as it is in nature – water is used to symbolise that all life (creation) comes from water.
 This photo was taken at the Castello Aragonese on the island of Ischia, just off the coast of Naples, Italy.

-The catholic church still use fish and water to represent creation.
-The bishops mitre is a prime example.
+The Catholic church still uses fish and water to represent creation.
+The bishop’s mitre is a prime example.
 Examine the image below and you can see that the fold in the mitre looks like the open mouth of a fish.

-Osiris therefore represents creation – of male and female union.
-As a Sun God he represents illumination or the higher self.
-His brother Set (sun set) is the God of storms and disorder, the base consciousness of our animal instincts.
+Osiris, therefore, represents the creation of the male and female union.
+A child represents the creation of man and woman.
+As a Sun God, he represents illumination of the higher self.
+His brother Set (given to the English term, sunset) is the God of storms and disorder.
+When you live in base consciousness you experience turmoil and chaos.

-This is Carl Jung’s theory of the self and shadow self.
-A 20th Century concept which the human race knew about 6000 years ago!
+It is from ancient symbolism that Carl Jung developed his theory of the self and shadow self.
+A 20th Century concept which ancient cultures knew about 6000 years ago!
+Yet today, we don’t really know how consciousness works.

-Before Isis, was the ancient goddess Ma’at, the Cosmic Mother who oversees the order of the world and restores chaos.
+Before Isis came to prominence as the Mother Goddess of Egypt, there was the ancient goddess Ma’at, the Cosmic Mother who oversees the order of the world and restores chaos.
 She brings the Universe into balance.
 Sounds like an electron.

-Ma’at was the Egyptian forerunner for Isis, the female counterpart of Osiris.
-The VP symbol was also used in to represents the vulva of Goddesses in Celtic and Norse cultures as well, as we see in the Goddess’ Garden at Glastonbury.
+The vesica piscis symbol was also used to represent the vulva of Goddesses in Celtic and Norse cultures as well, as we see in the Goddess’ Garden at Glastonbury.

 In Christian art, as we see in the introductory image of this article, we often find Jesus and other saints painted into a Vesica Piscis as though emerging from the womb of the Cosmic Mother.